Ferdzz/PlaceableItems/README.md

 #### Random links & info

 The official wiki is available [here](https://binarskugga.github.io/PlaceableItems-Wiki/)

+Help us localize the mod by submitting translations to our [Crowdin](https://crowdin.com/project/placeable-items)

 Looking for nightly builds?
 They're available through GitHub Actions.
 Here are the steps to get to the latest build
  - Go to the [commits tab](https://github.com/Ferdzz/PlaceableItems/commits/)